-Delicious chocolate pecan pie recipe complete with homemade all-butter pie crust.
+Delicious chocolate pecan pie recipe!
+This pie has a homemade all-butter pie crust and rich chocolate pecan filling.
 This easy pie recipe makes a great Thanksgiving dessert!

 Thanksgiving is one of my favorite holidays!
 I love the parades, the football, the food, and the time with family and friends.

 Like most families, we have our traditional have-to-make-every-year dishes, but dessert is part of the meal that’s fun to change up.

 Pumpkin pie is probably the most famous Thanksgiving dessert, but I always reach for the pecan pie first.
 There’s just something about the combination of the crunchy pecans and the sweet, gooey brown sugar filling that’s hard to pass up.

 This chocolate pecan pie takes traditional pecan pie and turns it up a notch by adding chocolate chips.
 The result is pretty amazing, and it makes a perfect end to any Thanksgiving dinner.

 I’ve included an easy all-butter pie crust recipe.
 However, if you have a favorite one-crust pie crust recipe, feel free to use that instead.